Three Tough Lessons On Bias From The Google Memo

 Yesterday evening Google reportedly fired the employee who authored the by-now infamous “manifesto” that surfaced over the weekend criticizing the company’s diversity efforts.
-That isn’t likely to put an end to the outrage it’s whipped up, though, which is fully justified.
-Most of the ideas its author argues are categorically untrue, based on pseudoscience, and flat-out offensive.
-If you’ve ever been on the receiving end of gender bias in tech, his justifications for that way of thinking are enraging.
-But the uncomfortable fact is that variations on his perspective are probably more prevalent than most of us would have liked to believe prior to last weekend.
+His firing isn’t likely to put an end to the fully justified outrage it’s whipped up, though.
+Most of the ideas its author argues are categorically untrue, based on pseudoscience, and flat-out offensive, but the uncomfortable fact is that variations on his perspective are probably more prevalent than most of us would have liked to believe prior to last weekend.

 Related: 5 Debunked Gender Myths In That Google Anti-Diversity Rant